 Columbus Surgical Error Lawyers

 Surgery is one area of health care in which preventable medical errors and near misses can occur.
-Until the 1999 Institute of Medicine report, clinicians were unaware of the number of surgery-associated injuries, deaths, and near misses.
+Until the 1999 Institute of Medicine report, clinicians were unaware of the number of surgery-associated injuries, amputations, deaths, and near misses.
 Up until this point, there was no concrete process for recognizing and reporting these events.

 What Is Wrong-Site Surgery?